Alex Killorn: Tampa Bay Lightning (2012–2023)

 On February 19, 2019, Killorn recorded his 100th career NHL goal against Carter Hart in a 5-2 Lightning victory over the Philadelphia Flyers.
-On February 28, Killorn played his 500th NHL game in a 4–1 loss over the Boston Bruins.
+On February 28, Killorn played his 500th NHL game in a 4–1 loss to the Boston Bruins.
 Killorn recorded his first career NHL hat-trick against the Washington Capitals on March 16.
 Killorn ended the 2018–19 season playing in all 82 contests once more and putting up 18 goals and 22 assists for 40 points as the Lightning clinched the Presidents' Trophy for the first time in franchise history as the regular season champions.
 In the opening round of the 2019 playoffs, however, Killorn would be limited to one goal and no assists for one point in all four games as the Lightning would be on the receiving end of a four-game sweep by the Columbus Blue Jackets.
-After the Lightning's abrupt early playoff exit, it was revealed that Killorn played Game 4 through a medial collateral ligament tear.
+After the Lightning's abrupt early playoff exit, it was revealed that Killorn played game four through a medial collateral ligament tear.

 Killorn was named alternate captain for the Lightning prior to the 2019–20 season after Ryan Callahan went into an early retirement due to a degenerative back disease caused by multiple back injuries in a short time span.
 The last three weeks of the season would get canceled due to the COVID-19 pandemic and the playoffs would get postponed until the summer, resulting in Killorn finishing the season playing in 68 games with 26 goals, 23 assists and 49 points recorded.
 The 26 goals was a career high for Killorn as he was on pace for scoring 30+ goals for the first time in his career at the time the NHL announced the last 12 games would be canceled.
 On September 10, 2020, Killorn was suspended one game by the NHL Department of Player Safety for boarding New York Islanders' forward Brock Nelson during the Eastern Conference final playoff game against the Islanders the previous day.
-Killorn and the Lightning would eventually defeat the Islanders in the third round in six games then the Dallas Stars in six games in the 2020 Stanley Cup Finals to clinch the Stanley Cup.
+Killorn and the Lightning would eventually defeat the Islanders in the third round in six games then the Dallas Stars in six games in the 2020 Stanley Cup Final to clinch the Stanley Cup.
 He ended the 2020 playoffs with five goals and assists for 10 points in 24 games.
 Killorn was nominated for the Bill Masterton Memorial Trophy by the Lightning following the season but did not win it or was named a top three finalist by the NHL.